JustKemForFun/ZaloDataExtractor/README.md

 - Open Zalo Web in your *Chrome browser* or *Egde browser*.
 - Click on **Extension** and press *Refresh Page* to start getting information.

+## Icons

+- The extension comes with various icons to match different sizes (16px, 32px, 64px, 128px, 192px, 384px).

+## Troubleshooting

+If you encounter any issues or have suggestions for improvements, please [create an issue](https://github.com/JustKemForFun/ZaloDataExtractor/issues).

 ## Contributing